KalyanKodes/React.js-Todo/README.md

    - Click on the "Add Todo" button.

 2. **Complete a Todo:**
-   - Click on the "Remove" button next to the completed task.
+   - Click on the "Cross" symbol next to the completed task.
    - The Todo item will be moved to the completed list.